May 19, 2013

 August 9, 2012

-Cancer Center Researcher Haining Yang, PhD receives award
+Cancer Center Researcher Haining Yang, MD, PhD receives award

 Each year, for the past 25 years, United-4 A Cure has sponsored fund raising events for use in the fight against cancer.
 During this time, over $1.5 million has been raised for research and other cancer related endeavors.
 This yearâs proceeds were awarded to three recipients: Loyola University Chicago, Northwestern Memorial Foundation, and Haining Yang, PhD, of the University of Hawaiâi Cancer Center.